zetavg/chromium-website/site/chromium-os/developer-library/getting-started/setup-chromebook/index.md

 buttons and the power button to enter developer mode.
 You must use the buttons on the actual tablet and not the ones on any attached keyboard.
-If the recovery menu shows up, you can use the same volume buttons to navigate and the power button to make selections; press both volume buttons simulatenously to open the hidden developer mode menu (see go/tablet-dev for more information).
+If the recovery menu shows up, you can use the same volume buttons to navigate and the power button to make selections; press both volume buttons simultaneously to open the hidden developer mode menu (see go/tablet-dev for more information).

 Note: For some devices, such as Teemo, keep the recovery button pressed (press